Permits are required for trading in the public places in our city.

 Complaints regarding violent, disorderly or offensive behaviour should be referred in the first instance to the NZ Police(external link) and then to the Council.

-Complainants are encouraged to talk to the trading, event or activity operator to explain the issue and potential resolution (e.g. trade or perform elsewhere, reduce the noise level, or relocate if the activity is on a prohibited site).
+Complainants are encouraged to talk to the trading, event or activity operator to explain the issue and potential resolution, such as trading or performing elsewhere, reducing the noise level, or relocating if the activity is on a prohibited site.